 An Electronic Medical Record (EMR) is an electronic version of the record of your care within a health system.
 An EMR is simply a computerized version of a paper medical record.
-If you are receiving care or have received care at the University of California, Sanford Health, University of Alabama at Birmingham, Louisiana State University, Diagnostic Center for Women or University of Chicago (outpatient or inpatient) and are participating in this research study, results of research related procedures (i.e. laboratory tests, imaging studies and clinical procedures) may be placed in your existing EMR.
+If you are receiving care or have received care at the University of California, University of Alabama at Birmingham, Diagnostic Center for Women, Weill Cornell Medicine, DHR Health Institute for Research and Development, or University of Chicago (outpatient or inpatient) and are participating in this research study, results of research related procedures (i.e. laboratory tests, imaging studies and clinical procedures) may be placed in your existing EMR.